Colored Contact Lenses: Safety, Risks, and Proper Care for Your Vision

 Are colored contact lenses safe?

-Colored contact lenses are safe when prescribed by our eye doctor after a contact lens exam and when properly worn and cared for.
+Colored contact lenses are safe when prescribed by your eye doctor after a contact lens exam and when properly worn and cared for.
 Contact lenses, including colored ones, are medical devices that can cause harm if misused.
 A contact lens that is not fit to the shape of your eye can in extreme cases lead to permanent vision loss, always visit an eye doctor before buying contact lenses.
 In the US contact lenses are regulated medical devices and are illegal to purchase without a prescription.

 Getting colored contact lenses at our optometry clinic is easy!

-Following our eye doctor's instructions on caring for your colored contact lenses is crucial.
+Following your eye doctor's instructions on caring for your colored contact lenses is crucial.
 This includes properly cleaning and disinfecting the lenses and avoiding prolonged wear.
 Neglecting these instructions can lead to eye infections, corneal ulcers, and other serious eye problems.

 Can colored contact lenses harm your vision?